aaditya620321/Face-Mask-Detection/README.md

 # Face Mask Detection

 ## Introduction
 This project aims to create a face mask detection system using Convolutional Neural Networks (CNNs).
-It uses the TensorFlow and Keras libraries to build and train the model, and the OpenCV library to process video input for real-time detection
+It uses the TensorFlow and Keras libraries to build and train the model, and the OpenCV library to process video input for real-time detection.
+.
 ## Technologies Used
 - **Python**: Programming language used for the project.
 - **TensorFlow**: Open-source machine learning framework used to build and train the model.